 I was lucky enough to visit Orlando with my family for the holiday of a lifetime.
-We stayed in super family friendly accommodation, ate at family friendly restaurants, visited theme parks, shopped till we dropped and had an amazing Orlando Family Holiday.
-Read on to get a Mums Guide to Parks, Sleeping, Eating & Things to do in Orlando, Florida with your family.
-Brought to you in association with Tour America.
+We stayed in super family-friendly accommodation, ate at family-friendly restaurants, visited theme parks, shopped till we dropped and had an amazing Orlando family holiday.
+Read on to get a Mum’s Guide to Parks, Sleeping, Eating & Things to do in Orlando with your family.

 Before you book your accommodation do your research.
 Orlando is vast but getting around the city by public transport is possible if you book your accommodation in a central location.

 Decide what will best suit your family a hotel, apartment or private villa.
 Tour America have a great guide of questions to ask yourself before making your decision.

 Where Do You Want to Stay?